 Sample Lead Paint Disclosure Forms

-EPA/HUD Lead-Based Paint Disclosure Regulations Enforcement (National Association of REALTORS®)
+Lead-Based Paint Disclosure Guidance - EPA and HUD Enforcement (National Association of REALTORS®)

-HUD and EPA Respond to Lead-Based Paint Compliance Questions Posed by NAR (National Association of REALTORS®)
+Lead-Based Paint - HUD and EPA Responses to NAR's Compliance Questions (National Association of REALTORS®)

-HUD/EPA Lead-Based Paint Disclosure Regulations (National Association of REALTORS®)
+Lead-Based Paint - HUD and EPA Disclosure Regulations (National Association of REALTORS®)

-Interpretive Guidance for the Real Estate Community on the Requirements for Disclosure of Lead-Based Paint in Housing (National Association of REALTORS®)
+Lead-Based Paint - Interpretive Disclosure Guidance for the Real Estate Community (National Association of REALTORS®)

 Lead Paint Disclosure Requirements